mongodb/docs/source/includes/troubleshooting/automation/footnote-on-cn-to-san.rst

    :rfc:`RFC 6125 <6125>` practice of making CN optional.
 In practice, this change requires you to either add |san-dns| values or enable the use of CNs.

+   Go 1.17 removes the workaround to use the CN if no SAN exists.

+   With the current version of the {+mdbagent+}, you *must* use
+   |san-dns|.

    To learn more, see
    `Fraser Tweedale's blog post on this topic <https://frasertweedale.github.io/blog-redhat/posts/2017-07-11-cn-deprecation.html>`__